-Ask students to create their own resource guide that identifies and describes credible websites about their topic.
+Ask students to create a webliography that identifies and describes credible websites about their topic.

-Along with a list of websites and their descriptions, students explain why each source is useful to research in their topic.
+Along with links to websites and their descriptions, students explain why each source is useful to research in their topic.

 Important: students must say what makes each source credible.
-Have them view the links below to help them figure out what makes a website credible.
+Encourage them to view the links below to help them figure out what makes a website credible.